astronomer/docs/learn/use-case-elt-ml-finance.md

 generate_mock_data_task()
 ```

-The data which will be created in `include/mock_data` is uploaded to the object storage using a dynamically mapped LocalFilesystemToS3Operator.
-Note how `.expand_kwargs` is used to map over pairs of `filename` and `dest_key` keyword arguments.
+The data created in `include/mock_data` is uploaded to the object storage using a dynamically mapped LocalFilesystemToS3Operator.
+Note how the following example uses `.expand_kwargs` to map pairs of `filename` and `dest_key` keyword arguments.

 ```python
 @task